 We asked Alexandra Haas, Executive Director of Oxfam Mexico and an IWF Fellow, the following question: What are 3 ways we can all defend human rights?
 She simplifies the actions we can take by using 3 memorable words that make a big impact: Learn.
 Say.
 Do.
 Read more to learn about actions you can take to make a difference and defend human rights globally.

-We are all exposed to data and news from all over the world, but it is often difficult to keep up and to focus on topics outside of our immediate work and interest.
-But if globalization has shown us something, it is that inequality and lack of access to rights has consequences for all of us.
-If we are to build a better, more equal world, we need to know what happens in other latitudes (or sometimes, even down the road from us), who wins and who loses with inequality and how we can tackle this worldwide problem.
-Here are some academics, novelists and filmmakers to look out for.
+We are all exposed to data and news from all over the world, but it is often difficult to keep up and focus on topics outside of our immediate work and interest.
+But if globalization has shown us something, it is that inequality and lack of access to rights that has consequences for all of us.
+If we are to build a better, more equal world, we need to know what happens in other latitudes (or sometimes, even down the road from us), who wins and who loses with inequality, and how we can tackle this worldwide problem.
+Here are some academics, novelists, and filmmakers to look out for.

 Invisible Women: Data Bias in a World Designed for Men, Caroline Criado-Pérez (2019)

-Tax, Inequality and Human Rights, Nikki Reisch and Philip Alston (2019)
+Tax, Inequality, and Human Rights, Nikki Reisch and Philip Alston (2019)